 Unfamiliarity with how to design, install, and commission networked lighting controls is a key barrier that prevents widespread adoption and increases the cost of the technology.
-To address this barrier, the DLC has developed training programs for the design and installation of networked lighting controls.
-The training programs are delivered to trade allies, specifiers, contractors, and building managers through local utilities or energy efficiency program administrators.
-If you have any questions or would like to offer a training please contact email@example.com.
+Whether you’re an installation contractor, specifier, distributor, building manager, utility or energy efficiency program administrator there are hands on and online training options for you!

 DLC Advanced Lighting Control Systems (ALCS) Training Program

-This course is typically held in-person, but due to COVID-19 we have adapted the course to a virtual format.
+This course is held in-person, but due to COVID-19 the course may also be held virtually.
 Watch this video to get a better understanding of how the entire course is run virtually or watch this shorter 15 minute video to see how the “hands-on” portion works in a virtual format.

 About the Instructor: